FREE SHIPPING on orders of $85 or more

 French surnames were subject to numerous spelling alterations depending on the region and time it was used.
 The early development of the French language relied heavily on borrowing elements and grammar from other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name Borgia is distinguished by a number of regional variations.
 The many spelling variations of the name include Bourg, Bourge, Bourgue, Bourges, Bourgues, Bourgg, Burg, Burge, Burgue, Burges, Burgues, Borg, Borge, Borgue, Borgues, de Bourg, de Bourge, de Bourgue, de la Bourg, de la Bourgue, de la Bourge, De Bourg, du Bourg, Bourgeat, Bourgeix, Bourgeault and many more.

 More information is included under the topic Early Borgia Notables in all our PDF Extended History products and printed products wherever possible.

-Borgia Settlers in the United States in the 19th Century
+Borgia Settlers in United States in the 19th Century

 This page was last modified on 20 May 2014 at 09:30.